GTPCNZ

 • state that F0/current reform is the comparator;

-• state that toy sliders do not rerun the full parameterised model;
+• state that educational sliders do not rerun the full parameterised model;

-• state that toy sliders are qualitative teaching levers, not estimated structural parameters;
+• state that educational sliders are qualitative teaching levers, not estimated structural parameters;

-• define the toy scale as 0 = absent/weak and 100 = strong/reliably implemented;
+• define the educational scale as 0 = absent/weak and 100 = strong/reliably implemented;

 • use public slider labels that explain the policy lever rather than exposing only internal implementation names;